bacalj/netlify-auth-sanity-data/readme.md

 # Netlify Auth & Sanity Data

-A minimum, no-front-end-javascript-frameworks-were-used-in-the-filming-of-this-movie example of third-party-auth-powered, Sanity-backed app.

-## Wha?

-The task I set for myself was: "can I make a bare minimum app that allows a user to log in, and securely read and write data from a Sanity datastore"?
-There are lots of ways out there to do this, and I don't think this repo is something you should fork to use for your next project.
-It's just a thing I made to learn and find all the weird corners of how something like this can work.
+A bare minimum app that allows a Netlify identity user to log in, and securely read and write data scoped to their user in a private Sanity datastore

+This repo is *not* something you should fork to use for your next production project.
+It's just a thing I made to learn/demonstrate one way this can work.
-So, the main players:

-1. Sanity Content Lake

-2. Netlify Functions

-3. Netlify Identity

 ## Where's the Sanity part?